Top 5 Mistakes Farmers Make When Filing Crop Insurance Claims

 Mistake 1: Missing the Reporting Deadline

 Fasal bima tips: Always keep track of reporting crop insurance deadlines in your district.
-If your crop suffers damage, inform your local bank, Common Service Centre (CSC), or insurance company immediately.
-Early reporting ensures your crop insurance claim is valid and processed without delay.
+If crops suffer damage, inform your bank, CSC or insurance company right away so your claim remains valid.

 Mistake 2: Incomplete or Incorrect Documentation

-Many farmers assume they are automatically covered under PMFBY if they have taken crop loans.
-While loan-linked enrolment is common, it is not guaranteed.
-Filing a crop insurance claim without confirming enrolment status is a costly mistake.
+Many farmers assume they are automatically enrolled under PMFBY if they have taken a crop loan.
+However, enrolment is not always guaranteed.
+Sometimes banks fail to upload data or premiums do not get processed.
+Filing a crop insurance claim without confirming enrolment makes the claim invalid.

 Mistake 4: Ignoring Local Guidelines and Notifications